 It shall report individual cases of temporary waivers of or temporary substitutions for program requirements to the Undergraduate Council.

 It shall set policies for the granting of credit to transfer students for courses taken which are equivalent to those in the program and it shall communicate these policies to all undergraduate colleges (SR 9.34) on campus.

+It shall develop, maintain, and make available to others a database of optional course substitutions for each of the UK Core areas, more specifically the areas of Quantitative Foundations (QF) and Statistical Inference Reasoning (SIR) that have been approved by the UK Core Course Substitution Subcommittee (see SR 1.4.2.15.3.5).
+This list may include courses that have a pre-requisite or are limited to a particular major; these courses would be restricted to students who meet these requirements.

+At the beginning of each academic year, the SUKCEC will contact Associate Deans to solicit suggestions for acceptable courses that may be considered for Core substitution.

 Waivers

+Waivers for Particular Categories of Students

 SUKCEC shall make recommendations to the Senate Council (SC) concerning all waivers of or substitutions for program requirements for particular categories of students.
 The SC’s approval of temporary waivers of, or substitutions for, program requirements for particular categories of students shall be final.